SimonKefas/multistep-form/README.md

 ## **Key Points**

 - **Custom Step Definition**: Only elements with `ms-step` are considered steps, providing flexibility in form design.
+- **Multiple Forms Support**: You can have multiple multistep forms on the same page, each operating independently.
 - **Visual Dividers Removal**: Elements with the `ms-step-divider` attribute are automatically removed from the DOM, allowing you to include them in your HTML for template purposes without affecting the live form.
 - **Validation**: The script validates inputs in the current step before allowing navigation.
 - **Conditional Logic**: Steps with `data-condition` attributes are shown or hidden based on user input.